hykim-soulis/forkify-course/README.md

 ### Features

-1. User can search for recipes with keyword and display result with pagination.
+1. User can search for recipes with keywords and the search results are displayed with pagination.
-2. Load the selected recipe details.
+2. Load the selected recipe details on the right side.
-3. User can update the number of servings then all ingredients also updated according to current number of servings.
+3. User can update the number of servings then all ingredients are also updated according to current number of servings.
-4. Bookmarking functionality displays list of all bookmarked recipes.
+4. Bookmarking function displays the list of all bookmarked recipes and user can easily check, add and delete bookmarked items.
 5. User can upload their own recipes.
-6. User's bookmarks and their own recipe can be preserved to local storage even though the user reload the page.
+6. User's bookmarks and their own recipe are preserved to local storage.

 ### What I've learned

 - Model–View–Controller Architecture
-- modules
+- javascript modules
-- npm
+- npm, parcel and babel
-- bundling, transpiling and polyfilling(parcel & babel)
+- bundling, transpiling and polyfilling

 ### Live demo link